Merchant cash advances provide working capital when you need it, but can carry heavy interest rates for small businesses.

 Your business typically will not qualify for a merchant service cash advance if you have a prior bankruptcy on file, if your business has been in existence for less than one year or if you do not already have the ability to process credit card payments for your customers.
 This segment of the lending industry is not regulated, so it's important to understand the costs up front.

 While some small businesses may have turned to merchant cash advances in the past because they had few options to get the working capital they need, online lenders like Kabbage are now a great option for small businesses.

 Unlike merchant cash advances, an online loan from Kabbage provides ongoing access to funding – take what you need, when you need it, and only pay fees on the amount you use.
 You can even pay off your loan early with no penalties, and you won't be charged any fees on the remaining months.

-The biggest difference between Kabbage and merchant cash advance companies is the equivalent APR business owners will pay on their business loan.
+The biggest difference between Kabbage and merchant cash advance companies is the cost of funds business owners will pay on their business loan.
 Instead of complicated interest fees, Kabbage simply charges monthly fees between 1.25% and 10% for each month you have an outstanding loan balance.
 Merchant cash advance companies typically don't publish their interest rates and base them on the borrower's credit rating.
-That said, the APR equivalent of the payback could be more than 38%.
+That said, the payback for a merchant cash advance could be higher than expected.

 Qualify for a line up to $250,000